bertlandh/bertlandh.github.io/services/HealthCheck.md

 > **Did You Know?**
 >
-> The performance difference between mediocre and successful IT Support is not just a little – it can be as much as a factor of four.
+> The performance difference between mediocre and successful Website is not just a little – it can be as much as a factor of four.
 >
 >
-> In other words, your staff could be a quarter as efficient as the next support service – or four times as much, and probably enjoying their job more, because success motivates.
-Where does your service stand?
+> In other words, your clients could be a quarter as profitable as the next business webiste – or four times as much, and probably closing more sales, because success motivates.
+Where does your website stand?

 ## About Bertland Hope